Top 30 things to do in Ho Chi Minh City: The ultimate guide to Saigon

 Weekend flea markets have only recently grown in popularity, and they have slowly become a favourite shopping destination amongst locals.
 Hundreds of vendors set up shop at these cool markets.
 The top flea markets you should not miss out on visiting are Roobik Zoo, The New District, Saigon flea market…

-The to-try list is on your hand!
+The to-try list is in your hands!
 Now, take your backpack, find a local friend to explore of Ho Chi Minh city!